Start Your Practice Today

 12. Forest Rock Monastery School - The Opening Bow

-Understand the significance of the opening bow and its role in Qi Gong practice.
+Understand the significance of the opening bow and its role in Qigong practice.

 13. Dao Yin Quiescent Standing Form